 If you’re a Mac user looking for the best gaming controllers to use with your computer, you might be overwhelmed by the options available.
 But don’t worry; we’ve got you covered.
 We’ve compiled a list of the 7 best gaming controllers for Mac Apple Silicon chips M1 and M2 and even Intel-based Macbook, Mac, and Mac Studio, with detailed information about each controller.
-When you’re exploring controllers, we have a list of games that you can play on Mac with Apple Silicon, do explore it.

 Best Game Controllers for Mac M1, M2 and Intel